UN Security Council adopts Syria ceasefire resolution

 "It's difficult to have a precise count because of the internet and communications are weak and the shelling and bombing are 24 hours," Orabi said.
 "During writing this message to you more than 20 rockets have fell around us," he added.

+Dr. Ayman Issa, a surgeon at Kafr Batna central hospital in Eastern Ghouta, said a ceasefire, if it does happen, would allow staff at the medical facility to get something substantial to eat, to get a chance to clean up, and to, most importantly, treat patients and get them home.

-Meanwhile, armed rebels in eastern Ghouta used "dozens of mortar and rocket shells and sniper fire" to target residential neighborhoods in Damascus, the state-run Syrian Arab News Agency reported Saturday.
+Meanwhile, armed rebels in Eastern Ghouta used "dozens of mortar and rocket shells and sniper fire" to target residential neighborhoods in Damascus, the state-run Syrian Arab News Agency reported Saturday.

 The attacks injured a number of civilians and caused material damage, according to SANA.